Discovery Corridor Wastewater Transmission System Phase 2

 • Phase 2A (winter 2024 through fall 2025) will have only brief traffic interruptions to stage large equipment, including on North Royle Road north of Pioneer Street.

-• Phase 2B (winter 2026 through fall 2026) will affect traffic and business access along NE 20th Avenue and at its intersections with NE 134th Street and NE 129th Street.
+• Phase 2B (spring 2026 through fall 2026) will affect traffic and business access along NE 20th Avenue and at its intersections with NE 134th Street and NE 129th Street.
+We’ll be in touch with affected businesses and residents to reduce the impacts.
 We’ll be in touch with affected businesses and residents to reduce the impacts.

 Sign up for email updates as we complete planning.
 Read on for background and details.